Gary Moger

 • Biography

-At the heart of Gary's practice has always been his personal work — minimal, isolated landscapes and the quiet details he notices in everyday life.
-He shoots on both film, using his Leica, and digital, and follows the Magnum philosophy of never cropping an image.
+At the heart of his practice, though, has always been his personal work.
+Minimal, isolated landscapes and the quiet details he notices in everyday life.
+Gary shoots on both film and digital, and follows the Magnum philosophy of never cropping an image.
 Each photograph is exactly as he saw it in the world, with nothing added.

-Inspired by subtle details and the natural environment, Gary has been based in Cornwall, at the western tip of the UK, for the last twenty years — spending as much time as possible surfing and in the ocean.
-He has sold prints to collectors and admirers of his work consistently throughout his career, with his images finding homes in collections around the world.
-He is now focused on collating his archive alongside new images to offer as fine art prints.
+Inspired by the natural environment and Cornwall's Atlantic coastline, where he has lived for over twenty years, Gary spends as much time as possible surfing and in the ocean.
+He has sold prints to collectors consistently throughout his career, with his images finding homes in collections around the world.
+He is now focused on collating his archive alongside new work to offer as fine art prints.

-In an increasingly image-saturated world shaped by AI, Gary believes people will come to appreciate authentic, human-made art more than ever — recognising its importance for wellbeing and our connection to each other and to nature.
-He finds himself more deeply engaged with photography now than at any point in his career, staying true to what genuinely inspires.
+In an increasingly image-saturated world shaped by AI, Gary believes people will come to appreciate authentic, human-made photography more than ever — recognising its importance for wellbeing and our connection to each other and to nature.
+He finds himself more deeply engaged with his craft now than at any point in his career, staying true to what genuinely inspires.

 • Links